Sunset Rubdown

 Sunset Rubdown is a Canadian art rock music group from Montreal.
 The band began as a solo project for Spencer Krug of Wolf Parade, who released his debut, Snake's Got a Leg, in early 2005.
-By the next year the project expanded to become a full band which included Camilla Wynne Ingr (former Pony Up!), Jordan Robson-Cramer (Magic Weapon), and Michael Doerksen.
+By the next year the project expanded to become a full band which included Camilla Wynne, Jordan Robson-Cramer (Magic Weapon), and Michael Doerksen.

 Musical style

 Sunset Rubdown is built around lyricist Spencer Krug's vocals and eccentric musical compositions.
 Krug's lyrics are characterized by surreal and mythological imagery, and often tell epic stories (most notably on their LP Dragonslayer).
 Musically, the band's sound is highlighted by distinct drum, keyboard, and guitar signatures.